 Jaynes Appraisals provides clear, accurate, and thorough appraisals for a wide range of fine art and decorative art items.
 As an Accredited Member of the International Society of Appraisers (ISA), we adhere to ISA’s strict code of ethics and Uniform Standards for Professional Appraisal Practice (USPAP) standards for appraisal practice.
-We constantly attend lectures, conferences, and educational events to maintain our knowledge of the current art market and extend our education.
-Our extensive academic coursework and decades of experience in the art field allow us to create comprehensive appraisals with clearly supported conclusions that our clients can easily understand.
-We have worked with private and corporate clients in all stages of collecting, from one inherited piece to extensive, established collections.
-No appraisal project is too small.
+We frequently attend lectures, conferences, and educational events to maintain our knowledge of the current art market and continue learning about new material.
+Our extensive academic coursework and experience in the art field allow us to create comprehensive appraisals with clearly supported conclusions that our clients can easily understand.
+With extensive experience in the arts, we can dependably handle, document, appraise, and care for your artwork and personal property.

-We work hard to provide the highest level of service and communication to our clients.
-We respond quickly and completely to all inquiries and are happy to provide detailed estimates for your appraisal project.
+We provide the highest level of service and communication to our clients.
+We respond quickly and completely to all inquiries and are happy to provide complimentary detailed estimates for your appraisal project.
 Once the estimate is provided, it will not be exceeded unless the scope of the project is adjusted.

 Pamela is an active participant and advocate of the Seattle arts community with extensive experience working with local artists and clients.
 She began working for a prominent Seattle appraisal firm in 2007.
 Since then, Pamela has built strong relationships with artists and helped clients build, manage, and protect their collections through appraisal work and work at local art galleries.
-She currently works at the Seattle Art Museum Gallery, helping clients build their collections of Pacific Northwest artists.
+She currently manages exhibitions for the Seattle Art Museum Gallery, selecting new artists for the roster and planning and promoting monthly exhibitions by Pacific Northwest artists.
 She has considerable knowledge about art glass through work at Vetri, the Glass Art Society, and many years as a volunteer for the Pilchuck Glass School.